kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 <h2>Conclusion</h2>
 This code has brittle spots:
 <ul>
-  <li class="post-list-item">Pointing to the city name using <code>innerArray[0]</code> assumes that the city name will always be the first item in the array...and it may not be.
-I <em> should</em> do something like use a regular expression to pick out the strings and numbers, or do some error handling indicating that the array needs to be properly formatted.</li>
+  <li class="post__list-item">Pointing to the city name using <code>innerArray[0]</code> assumes that the city name will always be the first item in the array...and it may not be.
+I <em> should</em> do something like use a regular expression to pick out the strings and numbers and then load stuff, or send an error message to the console indicating that the array needs to be properly formatted.</li>
-  <li class="post-list-item">Using <code>appendChild()</code> to load in the array data loads data at the bottom of the page element.
+  <li class="post__list-item">Using <code>appendChild()</code> to load in the array data places it at the bottom of the page element.
 The way I wrote the code displayed the column header data first: it may have loaded second or third if I wrote it a different way.
 I should've written code that detects that specific array, then <em>prepends</em> its data instead of <em>appends</em></li>
 </ul>

 It also should be said that, based on modern web dev techniques, <code>temperatureInfo</code> would be built with more stricter rules.
-It would be built using back-end web services and be returned in a strict JSON format.
+It would be built using back-end web services and be returned in a JSON format.

 But none of that's the point.
 The point is that I did some JavaScript functional programming and did a job I'm proud of.
-The practice is what counts
+The practice is what counts.

 Feel free to suggest changes, ask questions, etc.